 Implementing a quality program in adherence to ASME standards can require companies to certify that their workers can weld in accordance to the codes outlined in ASME Section 9.
 Consequently, welders seeking positions working on pressure vessels or pipes may have to test on ASME Section 9 codes.
 The duration of the certification test depends on the company.

-MTI’s school welding certifications can be helpful with ASME certification.
-The school offers welding training at its campuses in Springfield, East Peoria, and Moline, Illinois.
-A welding program is also available in Springfield, Missouri.
+MTI offers welding training at its campuses in Springfield, East Peoria, and Moline, Illinois.
+The welding program is also available in Springfield, Missouri.

 How Long Does It Take to Get Your Welding License?